AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 By default, images are exported as .raw.tar.gz files, from which you can extract .raw files.
 You can search for the relevant documentation for using images in the .raw format.
 Alibaba Cloud has no limits on how to use images in the .raw format.

+## Can an image exported from ECS be started on other platforms?

+Images exported from ECS may not be started normally on other platforms.
+You can mount the disk files in the images to obtain data.

 ## Can I delete a custom image after it is used to create an ECS instance?

 You can select **Proceed to Forcibly Delete** in the Delete Image dialog box to forcibly delete the image.
 However, after the image is deleted, the cloud disks of the ECS instances created from the image cannot be re-initialized.
 For more information, see [Reinitialize a cloud disk](/intl.en-US/Block Storage/Cloud disks/Reinitialize a cloud disk/Re-initialize a system disk.md).